 Guernica Editions, 2022

 Erin Emily Ann Vance’s first collection of poetry interrogates the position of the female body in folklore, pop culture, and history.
 Exploring the natural, the supernatural, and everything in-between, the poems in this collection writhe with sharp, and often lurid imagery, digging into the marrow of “sweet wickedness.”
-The poems in A History of Touching haunt the reader with a both a bitter familiarity and the “the woebegone, the winsome, the wild.”
+The poems in A History of Touch haunt the reader with a both a bitter familiarity and the “the woebegone, the winsome, the wild.”

 Stonehouse Publishing, Fall 2019